Find out all the great reasons to move to St. Augustine.

 St. Augustine is like Velcro, once you get attached it's hard to disconnect.
 A whole lot of new residents arrived here first as tourists (okay, also as conquerors and explorers), fell in love with the area, and then plotted to move here.
 That's pretty much been happening forever because it seems that nearly everyone loves St. Augustine.
 As one of those visitors who has recently become a permanent resident, I know of which I speak.

-I’m not sure when the custom of a top ten list began — perhaps there are papyrus scrolls listing reasons I through X for enticing visitors to ancient Rome instead of Greece or Egypt — in any case, these lists are a thing, so ten it is.
+I'm not sure when the top ten list custom began — perhaps there are papyrus scrolls listing reasons I through X for enticing visitors to ancient Rome instead of Greece or Egypt — in any case, these lists are a thing, so ten it is.
 We hope this list will help you have a better understanding of St. Augustine and St. Johns County, and provide some ground-level knowledge as you make plans for your move or relocation.
-Please know that there’s no countdown and no implied hierarchy of items; your order may vary.
+Please know that there's no countdown and no implied hierarchy of items; your order may vary.

 Since St. Augustine is the oldest continually inhabited city in the U.S., it should be no surprise to learn that our historic downtown is laid out largely as it was when the Spanish built the town in the late 1500s.

 Spreading out from the historic downtown area are a variety of charming neighborhoods that were established in later centuries, up through the 1950s.
 As you go farther from downtown, you'll find some planned neighborhoods and others that just sprang up organically.
 St. Augustine is the county seat in a county that includes old homes, new homes, empty lots, farmland, acreage for sale, and new planned communities bordered on the east by the Atlantic Ocean and on the west by the St. John River.